 Serving cheese and meat boards at parties is so impressive and perfect for entertaining as they have a variety of foods to enjoy.
-Guests often like to nibble on small bites at parties and not sit down to big plates of food, especially with our happy hour today, after all, we didn’t want a heavy meal.
+Guests often like to nibble on small bites at parties and not sit down to big plates of food.
+Even if you are not having a party make a smaller board for a simple meal.

-I love serving these boards for guests since I can put them on the table with all the plates and drinks and then I don't have to get up again.
+I love serving these cheese and meat platters when we have guests over, I can put them on the table with all the plates and drinks, and then I don't have to get up again.
 No going back and forth to the kitchen to grab more food.
-Instead, everyone can just sit back and leisurely enjoy great food and good company.
+Instead, everyone can just sit back and leisurely enjoy a variety of meats and cheese, and good company.

-For the cheese, I thought it would be fun to use just one cheese in various ways since I have these beautiful wedges of Parmigiano-Reggiano cheese.
-It's not every day I have such a wonderful ingredient and I wanted it to be the showcase of this board.
-This cheese pairs so well with meats, fruits, and wine.
+For this cheese board, I thought it would be fun to use just one cheese in various ways since I have these beautiful wedges of Parmigiano-Reggiano cheese.
+It's not every day I have such a wonderful ingredient and it should be the star of this board.

-Most people don't think of eating parmesan by itself, but when you have a quality cheese like this Parmigiano-Reggiano you will understand why I love it.
-The cheese is so versatile and can be used in soups, grated over pasta, stirred into risotto and shaved over a salad.
+Most people don't think of eating parmesan by itself, but when you have a quality cheese like this Parmigiano-Reggiano you will understand why it's so good.
+The cheese is so versatile and can be used in soups, grated over pasta, stirred into risotto, and shaved over a salad.
 And don't forget to save the rind to flavor your broths.

 Parmigiano-Reggiano has been called one of the world's greatest cheeses